Oct 10, 2020

 Tinnitus is often wrongly described as ‘untreatable’.
 It is correct to say that tinnitus is incurable, but there are treatments that can make it much easier to live with.

-To find out more about treatments that can reduce the symptoms and help you live with tinnitus, pop into your nearest THCP practice.
-One of our knowledgeable audiologists will be happy to talk you through the options, or you can book a session with one of our regional tinnitus specialists.
+To find out more about treatments that can reduce the symptoms and help you live with tinnitus, one of our knowledgeable audiologists will be happy to talk you through the options, or you can book a session with one of our regional tinnitus specialists.

 The best way to deal with hearing loss is to catch it early and take action.
-To do that, make sure you have regular hearing tests.
+To do that, make sure you have regular hearing assessments.

-If you have any concerns about your hearing or ear health, book a free hearing test with us today.
-Call 0800 52 00 546, book online or drop into your nearest THCP practice to get a date and time locked in.
+If you have any concerns about your hearing or ear health, book your FREE Full Hearing Assessment with us today.
+Call 0800 52 00 546 or, book online.